 - Power Liftgate – Being a taller vehicle and with Julie being so petite, she cannot reach the rear hatch when it’s open, so having the ability to simply push a button on the Jeep or the key fob to open and close the rear gate was a must have.

 - Larger Performance Engine – The Jeep Cherokee is available with two power plants 2.4L and 3.2L.
 We test drove both and being driving enthusiasts, as soon as we both drove the Jeep with the larger 3.2L engine, there was no going back.
-There is an enormous difference in performance compared to the change in fuel economy that was worth it to us.
+There is an enormous difference in performance compared to the minor change in fuel economy that was worth it to us.

 - Towing Package – Although we knew we could install this option aftermarket, we preferred buying a Jeep with this option from the factory.
 We wanted this so we could install a bike rack and also be able to tow a lightweight trailer.
 You know, just in case we decided to downsize from our 36′ Class A motorhome to a tiny Casita or a [email protected] Trailer!
 LOL 😉